-TO VISIT: The Kilauea Point National Wildlife Refuge is open daily 10 a.m.- 4 p.m., except federal holidays and closes at noon the days before Christmas and Thanksgiving.
+TO VISIT: The Kilauea Point National Wildlife Refuge is open daily from 10 a.m.- 4 p.m. and closed Sunday and Monday beginning February 2, 2014.
+It is also closed on federal holidays and at noon the days before Christmas and Thanksgiving.
 Entrance is $5 for each person 16 or older.
 Federal recreation passports, a kamaaina (Hawaii resident) pass, and the Federal Duck Stamp are accepted.

 The refuge has restrooms and drinking fountains.
 Paved paths are wheelchair accessible.
 A golf cart can be arranged at the fee booth for those who cannot walk.
 Call (808) 828-1413 if you need further assistance.